galvez-soriano/home/README.md

 Rent Capture by Central Cities (with Steven Craig, Janet Kohlhase and Annie Hsu)

-Can irrigation explain poverty and inequality in Mexico? (with David Escamilla)

-Exposure to English instruction, education, migration and wages in Mexico
+Exposure to English instruction, education, migration and wages in Mexico (with David Escamilla)

 Do Remittances Reduce Poverty and Inequality in Rural Mexico?